Loss Functions for Discrete Contextual Pricing with Observational Data: Experiments

-\subsubsection{Loss Function Evaluation and Optimization With Varying Demand Accuracy}
+\subsubsection{Loss Function Evaluation and Optimization with Varying Demand Accuracy}

+We begin by studying the setting where the accuracy of the estimated demand is manually controlled to explore the performance of the proposed methods.
+The demand estimator is set as a linear interpolation between the true probability of sale $\mathbb{P}_\text{true}$ and $\mathbb{P}_\text{0}$, where $\mathbb{P}_\text{0}$ represents a poor estimate of the true purchase probabilities.
+More specifically, $\mathbb{P}_{0}$ states the purchase probabilities of all customers at every price point as 0.01, which is intentionally set to be incorrrect for this dataset.
+To generate the demand function, we set $\mathbb{P}(Y=1|X=x, P=p) = \alpha * \mathbb{P}_\text{true}(Y=1|X=x, P=p) + (1-\alpha) * \mathbb{P}_\text{0}(Y=1|X=x,p=p)$.
+Here, $\alpha$ represents the demand estimation quality.
+When $\alpha=1$, we recover the true demand, and when $\alpha=0$, the demand estimates that everything sells with a probability of 0.01.
+Later we also present results with demand estimated using machine learning models in \Cref{sec:demand_estimated}.

-We begin by studying the setting where demand estimation accuracy is manually controlled.
-To generate a reasonable policy to be evaluated $\pi$, for each repetition we train a multi-label logistic regression model (fit one model for each price) on a small training set with size $N_{tr} = 100$.
-This policy generates actions on each data instance in a test set by choosing the price with the highest reward following~\cite{swaminathan2015counterfactual}.
-However, given the observational data generated in the test set is from a different historical pricing policy $\pi_0=\text{softmax}_{p}(\mathbb{P}(Y=1|X=x,P=p) * \lambda)$, we don't know the actual reward for this new pricing policy since such counterfactuals haven't been observed before.
-Our aim is to evaluate how well each method estimates the loss of this policy on the observational dataset.
-The metric of interest is defined as the mean squared error $(\frac{1}{n}\sum_i l_V(\pi,V_i)- \frac{1}{n}\sum_i l_{\tilde{Y}}(\pi,\tilde{Y}_i))^2$, where $l_{\tilde{Y}}(\pi,\tilde{Y}_i)$ is the estimated loss function, while $l_V(\pi,V_i)$ is known.
-The results are averaged across 500 runs.
+To generate a policy $\pi$ to be evaluated, we follow the approach from \cite{swaminathan2015counterfactual}: for each repetition, we train a multi-label logistic regression model (fit one model for each price) on a small dataset with size $N_{tr} = 100$ to estimate demand.
+To generate the policy, we choose the price with the highest estimated revenue on each data instance in the dataset.
+As a result, the policy we are evaluating can be considered to be generally aligned with high revenues, but with some stochasticity.
+For policy evaluation, the metric of interest is defined as the mean squared error $\frac{1}{N}\sum(\frac{1}{n}\sum_i l_V(\pi,X_i,V_i)- \frac{1}{n}\sum_i l_{\tilde{Y}}(\bm{\pi}(X_i),\tilde{Y}_i))^2$, where $N$ is the number of repetitions, $n$ is the size of the dataset, $l_{\tilde{Y}}(\bm{\pi}(X),\tilde{Y}_i)$ is the estimated loss function, and $l_V(\bm{\pi}(X),V_i)$ is known in the synthetic setting.

+We compare several benchmarks in our experiments, including Inverse Propensity Score (IPS), Minimum Variance / Doubly Robust (DR), Robust and Locally Robust (LOCAL ROB) estimators.
+Following our discussion on selecting the uncertainty interval for the Locally Robust estimator in \Cref{sec:rob_est}, we select the uncertainty set by choosing a fixed $c$ using a validation set.
+The uncertainty set is $b_i= \max\{\hat{f}_{\tilde{Y}i} -c,0\}, u_i= \min\{\hat{f}_{\tilde{Y}i} + c, \pi_0(p_i|X)\}$.
+The selection is based on the total variance as evaluated using the validation set.
+This is justified by \Cref{prop_total_variance}, since the selection of $\bm{R}$ based on the conditional asymptotic variance is equivalent to selecting based on the total variance.